-Homemade Condensed Cream of Chicken Soup is a substitute for the commercial kind (most often seen in the red can) that allows you to customize to your own taste and dietary needs.
+Homemade Condensed Cream of Chicken Soup is a substitute for the commercial kind.
+This recipe will allow you to customize to your own taste and dietary needs.
 Gluten-free.

 Here is a quick way to make it yourself at home.
 You control the salt, the seasonings, and the freshness.

 The most frequently asked question about the other cream soups was, “Can I freeze it?”
 In my experience, yes.
-It will separate slightly but a quick warm-up in the microwave followed by a vigorous whisking will restore the original creamy texture.
+It will separate slightly, but a quick warm-up in the microwave followed by vigorous whisking will restore the original creamy texture.

 - 1-1/4 cup 2% evaporated milk (see note about milk)